scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 )
 ```

-### Methods on collections classes
+### Methods on collections

-The following examples show many different ways to work with Scala collections classes.
+The following examples show many different ways to work with Scala collections.

-#### Populating lists
+### Populating lists:

 ```scala
 // to, until